Babur: Formation of the Mughal Empire

 From the time of the revered Prophet down till now three men from that side have conquered and ruled Hindūstān.
 Maḥmūd Ghāzī was the first, who and whose descendants sat long on the seat of government in Hindūstān.
-Shihābu’d-dīn of Ghūr was the second, whose slaves and dependants royally shepherded this realm for many years.
+Shihābu'd-dīn of Ghūr was the second, whose slaves and dependants royally shepherded this realm for many years.
 I am the third.

 Babur still wanted to escape from the Uzbeks, and he chose India as a refuge instead of Badakhshan, which was to the north of Kabul.
 He wrote, "In the presence of such power and potency, we had to think of some place for ourselves and, at this crisis and in the crack of time there was, put a wider space between us and the strong foeman."
-After his third loss of Samarkand, Babur gave full attention to the conquest of North India, launching a campaign; he reached the Chenab River, now in Pakistan, in 1519.
+After his third loss of Samarkand, Babur gave full attention to the conquest of North India, launching a campaign; he reached the Chenab River, in Punjab, Pakistan, in 1519.
 Until 1524, his aim was to only expand his rule to Punjab, mainly to fulfill the legacy of his ancestor Timur, since it used to be part of his empire.
-At the time parts of North India were part of the Delhi Sultanate, ruled by Ibrahim Lodi of the Lodi dynasty, but the sultanate was crumbling and there were many defectors.
-Babur received invitations from Daulat Khan Lodi, Governor of Punjab and Ala-ud-Din, uncle of Ibrahim.
+At the time, parts of North India were part of the Delhi Sultanate, ruled by Ibrahim Lodi of the Lodi dynasty, but the sultanate was crumbling and there were many defectors.
+Babur received invitations from Daulat Khan Lodi, Governor of Punjab, and Ala-ud-Din, uncle of Ibrahim.
 He sent an ambassador to Ibrahim, claiming himself the rightful heir to the throne, but the ambassador was detained at Lahore, Punjab, and released months later.

 Babur started for Lahore in 1524 but found that Daulat Khan Lodi had been driven out by forces sent by Ibrahim Lodi.
-When Babur arrived at Lahore, the Lodi army marched out and his army was routed.
-In response, Babur burned Lahore for two days, then marched to Dibalpur, placing Alam Khan, another rebel uncle of Lodi, as governor.
+When Babur arrived at Lahore, the Lodi army marched out, and his army was routed.
+In response, Babur burned Lahore for two days, then marched to Dipalpur, placing Alam Khan, another rebel uncle of Lodi, as governor.
 Alam Khan was quickly overthrown and fled to Kabul.
 In response, Babur supplied Alam Khan with troops who later joined up with Daulat Khan Lodi, and together with about 30,000 troops, they besieged Ibrahim Lodi at Delhi.
 The sultan easily defeated and drove off Alam's army, and Babur realised that he would not allow him to occupy the Punjab.